tonyjurg/Create-TF-entropy-features/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# Create TF entropy feature
+# Create TF entropy features

 This repository contains the [Jupyter Notebook](Feature_creation_betacode_for_N1904-TF_dataset.ipynb) used to create three new Text-Fabric feature: